 Small Claims Division

-Starting November 1, 2021 cases may be filed for back rent, under rules set out in AB 3088, SB 91 and AB832.
+As of November 1, 2021 cases may be filed for back rent, under rules set out in AB 3088, SB 91 and AB 832.
 These cases may be filed for any amount including over the usual $10,000 cap.
-A State Rent Relief Program is available.
-Applications may be submitted by both landlords and tenants.
-Information about how the program works and online applications can be found on the California COVID-19 Rent Relief page
+A new Plaintiff's Claim form (SC-500) has been created for cases seeking unpaid rent and other obligations between March 1, 2020 and September 30, 2021.
+You must use this form to file your claim.
+The State Rent Relief Program closed on March 31, 2022.
+Information about pending applications can be found on the California COVID-19 Rent Relief page

 - To access Zoom links and other helpful Zoom information please go to our page, Participating Remotely by Zoom.

-- You can also get Form SC-100 from the Court in Watsonville, the Self Help Center or the Santa Cruz County Law Library (for a small fee)
+- You can also get Form SC-100 or SC-500 from the Court in Watsonville, the Self Help Center or the Santa Cruz County Law Library (for a small fee)

 - File your papers at the Watsonville Court.
 All Small Claims cases in Santa Cruz County are filed and heard at the Watsonville Courthouse.